Suedui/WaveFormer-D3QN/README.md

 resulting wavelet coefficients are projected into the Transformer encoder for downstream prediction.

+## Post-processing

+- Use `PostProcess/Acc_statistic.py` to aggregate accuracy statistics.
+- Generate gradient-based activation maps with `PostProcess/fg_cam.py`.
+- Plot accuracy curves using `PostProcess/process_utils/PlotAccuracy.py`.

 ## Extending

-- Adjust the candidate wavelet kernels in `WaveFormerConfig.wavelet_kernels`.
+- Adjust the candidate wavelet kernels in `Models/TFN.TFNConfig.wavelet_kernels`.
-- Modify reward shaping logic in `train.py::compute_reward` to better match your task.
+- Modify reward shaping logic in `utils/train_utils.compute_reward` to better match your task.
-- Swap in a custom Transformer head in `waveformer/model.py` as needed.
+- Swap in a custom Transformer head in `Models/BackboneCNN.py` as needed.